Frequently Asked Questions on being an EcoFeminist Entrepreneur!

 4) What about the differences between men and women when it comes to entrepreneurship and taking risks.
 How does being an entrepreneur change that?

+For example, in psychology and social behavior, there are differences between the genders.
 Agreeableness and neuroticism are 2 of the Big Five personality traits (the most studied and accurate personality theory).
 The way big five works is that everyone falls someone on the spectrum between the two extremes of each of the five traits.

 Here is an easy way to understand the spectrum: